On tour in The Beatles vans...

 Ford Thames 1500e

-Their next, and final tour van was a white/cream Ford Thames
+Their next, tour van was a white/cream Ford Thames

 1500e, which Brian Epstein purchased on behalf of NEMS, though money was deducted from The Beatles earnings on a weekly or monthly basis to pay for it!
 The van was bought from